-Most people that I know and especially people that are in the baby boomer generation, have a strong work ethic that drives them to do more.
+Most people that I know and especially people that are in the baby boomer generation have a strong work ethic that drives them to do more.
 Doing more for much of my life seemed like the answer to being successful.
 The more that I could do, the more that I could accomplish.
 The more that I accomplished, the more successful I became, and while all that was ‘true’ (consistent with my own assessments) about success, my life never really got better by me taking on more and more and more.

 Staring at a completely filled calendar and massive to-do list before you start trying to respond to all the emails can create a sense of overwhelm.
 My personal bias towards “doing” may have been something that was misguided for years.
 I was successful and I did accomplish a lot.
 Many times, it was because I was willing to work harder than others.
 There is nothing wrong with worth work ethic.
 However, because I overused that muscle, I did not build up the muscles of delegation and prioritization.

 “Action and contemplation” seem to be the perfect partners because they are so different.
 But most executives are not considered contemplative in any sense of the word.
 Breakthrough ideas and insights do not normally come to me when I am experiencing overwhelm and anxiety.
-The more that I do, and the busier I got, the harder it was to find a valuable insight and idea.
+The more that I do, and the busier I got, the harder it was to find valuable insight and idea.
 The hamster wheel of work will keep spinning as long as you keep your focus on what is next.
 But the wheel that never quits spinning will eventually wear out the mice that are trapped on it.
-Once your batteries have been completely drained, it is nearly impossible to expect one-week vacation with family (which I found more draining) to help us refuel.
+Once your batteries have been completely drained, it is nearly impossible to expect a one-week vacation with family (which I found more draining) to help us refuel.
 I recently talked to an executive who came back from vacation to 350 ‘unread’ emails.

 So, what is a leader to do?
 To simply say “slow down” would be naïve.
 To honor yourself by recognizing that change can only come about by seeing things differently and seeing things differently is probably going to require prioritizing differently, is a good starting place.
 To really commit to a different work schedule requires a new mindset, one that does not make “doing it all” the only way to ‘win’.
 It starts with acknowledging that we may have slipped into becoming a ‘workaholic’.
 Just like with AA, the first step is admitting that we have a problem.

 The next step is to seek help.
-Often because we believe that we need to attend all the meetings on our calendar and to do all the tasks on our to-do list it is difficult to make significant change on your own.
+Often because we believe that we need to attend all the meetings on our calendar and to do all the tasks on our to-do list it is difficult to make a significant change on your own.
 It helps tremendously to have someone ask us why we have to attend certain meetings and do certain tasks or projects.

 For instance, one of the things I often suggest to overwhelmed executives is to step into a meeting to start it and express their vision/charge to accomplish something and then leave to do the work.
 Or come at the end of the meeting and ask what was accomplished.
-Leaders who comes to the meeting and leaves, sends a message that others can do the work and that they do not have to be present.
+Leaders who come to the meeting and leave sends a message that others can do the work and that they do not have to be present.
 Good people are inspired by big visions and the autonomy & responsibility to get the work done.
 A good leader looks to remove themselves from as many meetings as possible.
 A leader that has to be at every meeting more than likely is not leading as effectively as they could.

 The same thinking can be applied to projects and to-dos.
-A leader who steps back and asks who on his staff could benefit by doing this specific project, will see opportunities to let go and develop those around them in meaningful ways.
+A leader who steps back and asks who on his staff could benefit by doing this specific project will see opportunities to let go and develop those around them in meaningful ways.
 The challenge is to first observe that there are many things that they could end up doing that are really opportunities for learning and development for their direct reports.
 When we think about our work being a developmental opportunity for our direct reports, it creates a whole new perspective about what it means to do work.

 I am not suggesting that a leader never attends meetings and does not do any work.
 However, from my own experience, I believe that I did not use this mindset to empower people more through my absence at specific meetings and to develop people more by helping them learn how to do many of the things than I did on my own.